×

 Overview of Car Insurance Rate Increases After Accidents in Florida

-Let’s get straight to the painful truth: Florida’s insurance market wasn’t cheap to begin with, and it’s getting worse for 2025.
-Car insurance rate increases after accidents in Florida 2025 are projected to be among the steepest in the nation.
+Let’s get straight to the painful truth: Florida’s insurance market wasn’t cheap to begin with, and it’s getting worse for 2026.
+Car insurance rate increases after accidents in Florida in 2026 are projected to be among the steepest in the nation.

 Why?
 Florida already ranks as the third most expensive state for auto insurance, with drivers paying about 30% above the national average.
 Add an accident to your record, and you’re looking at a significant financial blow.